Edge Proxy

 - Slug — the subdomain part (e.g.

-- Target — the upstream URL to forward traffic to
+- Target — the upstream URL to forward traffic to (must be verified)

 - Register and verify your domain via the Domains API